China's Delta outbreak shows signs of slowing, as variant rages across the world – KION546

 On July 20, Chinese authorities detected a cluster of Covid-19 cases in the eastern city of Nanjing.
 The virus soon spread across the country, with dozens of cities reporting infections fueled by the highly infectious Delta variant.

-At its peak, China was reporting more than 140 new symptomatic cases a day, which, though a tiny proportion of its 1.4 billion population, marked a significant uptick in a country that for months had largely contained the virus’ spread.
+At its peak, China was reporting more than 140 new symptomatic cases a day, which, though a tiny proportion of its 1.4 billion population, marked a significant uptick in a country that for months had largely contained the spread of the virus.

 But less than a month later, the outbreak is showing early signs of winding down.
 Numbers have fallen steadily with the country reporting six new locally-transmitted symptomatic cases on Tuesday, and six more on Wednesday.